MayoorPatil/karts/README.md

 -   This is `KArts` a jewelry shopping application.
 -   The application allows users to view different types of locally home made jewelry items and purchase
--   Its a responsive single page application primarly built using React Framework and Ruby on Rails
+-   Its a responsive single page application primarly built using `React Framework` and `Ruby on Rails`
--   This is my final Capstone project here at GA
+-   This is my final Capstone project here at GA.
+Here is the link to the [`KArts Repo`](https://github.com/MayoorPatil/karts)

 In the future plan is to include support for the following: